Questions? Contact Customer Service at (855) 645-8448

 Generally, you pay 20 percent of the Medicare-approved amount after you pay your Medicare Part B deductible for the year.
 Medicare pays the other 80 percent.

 Part C, also known as Medicare Advantage, is a type of Medicare health plan offered by private health insurance companies, contracted with Medicare, that sell products to provide you with all of your Part A and Part B benefits.
 Memorial Hermann Advantage HMO is a Medicare Advantage plan that contracts with Medicare to provide your Part A and Part B benefits.

 While you must continue to pay your Medicare Part B premium, Part C coverage can help pay for services that Original Medicare does not.

 In many cases, Medicare Advantage plans offer enhanced benefits that Original Medicare does not cover, like vision, dental and prescription drug coverage.
 Therefore, benefits and costs may vary from plan to plan.

 Medicare Advantage plans can be offered by Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Private Fee-for-Service Plans (PFFS), Special Needs Plans (SNPs) and Medical Savings Account Plans (MSAs).
-Memorial Hermann Health Plan offers an HMO plan, Memorial Hermann Advantage HMO.
+Memorial Hermann Health Plan is proud to offer Memorial Hermann Advantage HMO plans.

-Learn why you or your loved ones may need the additional benefits of Medicare Advantage coverage from our Memorial Hermann Advantage HMO plan.
+Learn why you or your loved ones may need the additional benefits of Medicare Advantage coverage from our Memorial Hermann Advantage HMO plans.

 Get an Information Kit